-Massachusetts real gross state product grew at an annual rate of 3.9 percent in the first quarter of 2013 according to the latest MassBenchmarks Current Economic Index released today by MassBenchmarks, the journal of the Massachusetts economy published by the UMass Donahue Institute in collaboration with the Federal Reserve Bank of Boston.
+Massachusetts real gross domestic product grew at an annual rate of 3.5 percent in the third quarter of 2013 according to the latest MassBenchmarks Current Economic Index, released today by MassBenchmarks, the journal of the Massachusetts economy published by the UMass Donahue Institute in collaboration with the Federal Reserve Bank of Boston.

-The MassBenchmarks Leading Economic Index for March was 3.5 percent, and the three-month average for January through March was 3.2 percent.
+The MassBenchmarks Leading Economic Index for September was 3.4 percent, and the three-month average for July through September was 3.6 percent.
 The leading index is a forecast of the growth in the current index over the next six months, expressed at an annual rate.
-Thus, it indicates that the state economy is expected to grow at an annualized rate of 3.5 percent over the next six months (through September 2013).

 The 10 indicators that comprise the leading index usually do not all move in tandem.
 Typically, some may indicate an expectation of faster than average growth, while at the same time others may indicate an expectation of slower than average growth.
 The following table accounts for the contributions of each towards faster or slower growth than the long-term trend of 3.2 percent.
 The index value is their sum.

-In March, two indicators contributed to a forecast of above-trend growth: total nonagricultural employment, and withholding taxes.
-Three indicators contributed to below-trend growth: the unemployment rate, consumer confidence, and construction employment.
-Five indicators contributed to average-trend growth: sales taxes, the interest rate spread between 10‑year and 3‑month U.S. Treasury securities, the Bloomberg stock index for Massachusetts, initial unemployment claims, and motor vehicle sales taxes.
+In September, four indicators contributed to a forecast of above-trend growth: withholding taxes, the interest rate spread between 10‑year and 3‑month U.S. Treasury securities, the Bloomberg stock index for Massachusetts, and motor vehicle sales taxes.
+Three indicators contributed to below-trend growth: total nonagricultural employment, consumer confidence, and initial unemployment claims.
+Three indicators contributed to average-trend growth: sales taxes, the unemployment rate, and construction employment.

 The current and historical quarterly estimates for state domestic product growth include adjustments for changes in productivity growth.
 These adjustments are estimates of the quarterly deviations from trend in the growth of the ratio of output to employment and output to wage and salary income.
-In the first quarter, these adjustments subtracted 0.8 percentage points from the annual rate of growth.
-In the fourth quarter of last year, these adjustments subtracted 2.5 percentage points from the annual rate of growth.
-For the forecast of state domestic product growth for the second and third quarters of this year, productivity growth is assumed to return to its long-term trend.
-The methodology and rationale for these adjustments are available from the author upon request.
+In the third quarter, these adjustment added 0.4 percentage points from the annual rate of growth.
+In the second quarter, these adjustments subtracted 0.5 percentage points from the annual rate of growth.
+In the first quarter, these adjustments subtracted 0.2 percentage points from the annual rate of growth.
+For the forecast of state domestic product growth for the fourth quarter of this year and the first quarter of next year, productivity growth is assumed to return to its long-term trend.

 Several recent months of the indices are revised each release.
 These revisions are a result of the statistical method used to create the index, as well as revisions in the underlying indicators.

 All of the indicators except interest rates refer to Massachusetts.
 The current index is composed of four indicators: nonagricultural employment, withholding taxes, sales taxes, and the unemployment rate.
 The leading index includes these four current indicators plus the other six (leading) indicators in the contributions table.
-All of the indicators are as of March, except for interest rates, and the Bloomberg stock index for Massachusetts, which are through April 22.
+All of the indicators are as of September, except for employment, which is through August, and interest rates and the Bloomberg stock index for Massachusetts, which are through October 30.
 The MassInsight Consumer Confidence Index is released every third month.
-Intervening months are interpolated, and changes in the Conference Board's Consumer Confidence Index for the U.S. are used to extrapolate to the current month of the index, as needed.
+Intervening months are interpolated, and changes in the Conference Board’s Consumer Confidence Index for the U.S. are used to extrapolate to the current month of the index, as needed.
 Series measured in dollars, i.e., withholding taxes, sales taxes, the Bloomberg stock index, and motor vehicle sales taxes, are deflated by the U.S. consumer price index for all urban consumers, excluding food and energy.

 For a description of the methodology used to construct these indices, see: Alan Clayton-Matthews and James H. Stock, "An application of the Stock/Watson index methodology to the Massachusetts economy," Journal of Economic and Social Measurement, vol. 25 (1998/1999), pp. 183-233.